 Division of Conservation: Conservation Easement Oversight Commission

-Pursuant to section 12-61-1103 C.R.S., the Conservation Easement Oversight Commission is an eight-member commission whose mission is to:
+Pursuant to sections 12-15-103 & 106, C.R.S., the Conservation Easement Oversight Commission is an eight-member body whose mission is to:

 Advise the Division and the Department of Revenue regarding conservation easements for which a state income tax credit is claimed